theengs/decoder/docs/participate/adding-decoders.md

 This will result in a positive detection if the service data at index `0` == `0x1234` and the service data at index `5` == `0x5678`, otherwise, if the service data at index `30` == `0xABCD`, the result will also be positive.

 ::: warning Note
-Nesting is discouraged from use wherever possible as the recursive nature may cause stack overflowing in some circumstaces.
+Nesting is discouraged from use wherever possible as the recursive nature may cause stack overflowing in some circumstances.
 The above example could be re-written as:
 `"condition": ["servicedata", "index", 30, "ABCD", "|", "servicedata", "index", 0, "1234", "&" "servicedata", "index", 5, "5678"]`
 Which has the same result, without nesting.